daniel-starke/ttdb/README.md

-# ttdb
+# Text Templated Database

-ttdb is a Text Templated Database written in [Rust](https://www.rust-lang.org).
+TTDb is written in [Rust](https://www.rust-lang.org).
+The motivation to
-The motivation to write it in Rust is to learn a new language.
+write it in Rust is to learn a new language.

 ## Project Goal